The Rhythm is Going to Get You

 He explained how world band radio bounced off the ionosphere to pick up stations from around the world.
 London, All India, KBS Korea, the Voice of Turkey — he could hear them all.
 He was a global tourist without having to leave the comfort and safety of his van.
 Yes, he had AM and FM — “mostly religion and radicals” is how he described it — but he also monitored the governments, VHF/UHF, police, fire, and air.
 NOAA — the weather — he always kept on in the background so he could drop the antenna and move the van in case it rained.
 He talked about his relationships, his friends, the connections he made with his ham radio all over the big blue marble.
 Good people in the same place as him.

 He explained what he called Valhalla.
 Southbound out of Vegas, he'd found untouched backcountry.
 A valley with water, trees, shade, and beauty unlike anything he'd ever seen.
 Pristine.
 Untouched.
 “Aye, like the first time you hike Angel’s Canyon in Armenia… all scramble and strain, till you get to the turn, and you know, it opens up.
 You’ve got to travel the Silk Road at least once in your life.
-And if I ever wanted to get away from it all, Valhalla is the place.”
+And if you ever wanted to get away from it all, Valhalla is the place.”

-I once read that deaf people were excluded from most of human history's greatest tragedies.
-They didn't hear the Sirens.
-Couldn't be hypnotized.
-Never fell for the Pied Piper's tune.
-At the time, I thought it was just someone trying to make me feel better about what I'd lost.
+Valhalla, the Norse great hall.
+The place where heroes slain in battle were received.
+A Viking poet once wrote, “A deaf man can fight and win.”
+A deaf man could enter the great hall.
+It might be the most respected thing a Viking could do.
+I once read that deaf people were excluded from most of human history’s greatest tragedies.
+They didn’t hear the Sirens’ call.
+Couldn’t be hypnotized.
+Never fell for the Pied Piper’s tune.
+I always thought it was just someone trying to make me feel better about what I’d lost to meningitis at the age of nine.
+It turns out they were preparing me for what I’d keep.